Data Protection - What the regulations say

 The DPA imposes some additional obligations on the Data Controller in relation to ‘sensitive personal data’.
 Sensitive personal data is data which relates to race, political opinions, health, sexual life, religious and other similar belief, trade union membership and/or criminal records.

-- Data must be obtained only for specified lawful purposes and not further processed in a manner which is incompatible with those purposes.
+2. personal data must be collected only for specified, explicit and legitimate purposes.
+It must not be further processed in any manner incompatible with those purposes.
+(Article 5(1)(b).)

 The Privacy and Electronic Communications (EC Directive) Regulations 2003 (‘PECR’)